enemcik/Project_Mainka_Nemcik/README.md

 # Project of Erik Nemcik & Paul Mainka

-## For Charles University of Prague, Fakulty of social sciences - Data Processing in Python (JEM207)
+## For Charles University of Prague, Faculty of social sciences - Data Processing in Python (JEM207)

 ### Data source: bezrealitky.cz & reality.idnes.cz
 Disclaimer: We used these data sources for a soley We have used the data processed by us exclusively for academic purposes and have  not received any monetary gain from it.
 Furthermore, the data represents only a snapshot of the rental situation in Prague, that is, at the time we scraped it (June 2020).